-Soraida does not believe tourists should visit any place that offers elephant rides or shows, though watching them in natural habitats — not performing in a show — is okay.
-She doesn’t support the riding of elephants since wearing harnesses on their backs for 10 or 12 hours per day isn’t good for them.
+Soraida does not believe tourists should visit any venue that offers elephant rides or shows, though watching them in natural habitats — not performing in a show — is okay.
+She doesn’t support the riding of elephants since wearing harnesses on their backs for 10 or 12 hours daily isn’t good for them.

 When it comes to other activities, she said, “If tourists want to come to Thailand and wash an elephant, they have to realize that the elephant had to stay in the water for long hours when, in real life, they wouldn’t bathe for that long, it can hurt their health,” she said, likening it to a person sitting in a bathtub for several hours.

-Tourists need to realize that they are not performing a service for the animals they visit in these establishments, as many like to believe when they scrub an elephant’s back and legs, but are taking part in a tourist activity that may not be so good for the elephants, Soraida said.
+Tourists need to realize that they are not performing a service for the animals they visit in these establishments, as many like to believe when they scrub an elephant’s back and legs, but are taking part in a tourist activity isn’t good for the elephants, Soraida said.

-However, she didn’t say that tourists need to avoid elephants altogether.
+However, she doesn’t claim that tourists need to avoid elephants altogether.

 “These elephants need our help.
-The elephant camps feed the elephants, the mahouts and their families.
+The elephant camps feed the elephants, the mahouts, and their families.
 I’d rather have people just sit and watch elephants walking around and having a shower on their own.
-They don’t need to touch the elephants; the elephants shouldn’t have to play games for them,” she said of the circus-like performances that are standard at many camps.
+They don’t need to touch the elephants, the elephants shouldn’t have to play games for them,” she said of the circus-like performances that are standard at many camps.

 Soraida Salwala.
 Photo: Laurel Tuohy/Coconuts

 She also commented on phajaan, the widely-publicized and much-maligned process of breaking an elephant’s spirit in order to make it submit to human instruction.
-The process is said to involve physical and mental torture.
+The process involves physical and mental torture.
 Soraida said that not all captive elephants go through phajaan since those born in captivity are already accustomed to humans.
 She also noted that FAE has introduced a more humane set of standards for doing phajaan, when it is needed.

 “This practice is going to lessen over time.
 I don’t want elephants in this industry at all, but the ones in captivity can’t go back to the wild.
 So we have to find a way not to exploit or abuse those that are currently captive.”

-Matthew Pritchett, the Director of Behavior Change and Communications for Freeland, an anti-trafficking foundation, also disagrees with the full-contact elephant tourism that has become popular.
-He recommends skipping excursion to venues that offer rides and shows.
+Matthew Pritchett, the Director of Behavioral Change and Communications for Freeland, an anti-trafficking foundation, also disagrees with the full-contact elephant tourism that has become popular.
+He recommends skipping excursions that offer rides and shows.
 He said, “Because elephants are sometimes poached from the wild for shows, we suggest that tourists avoid them.
 It is always better to play on the side of caution, and if there is any doubt, don’t visit the place.”